wolfbeacon/wolfbeacon-core-api/README.md

 Docs are generated using [apidoc](http://apidocjs.com/).
 Doc strings are present in views under the `/api/views` directory.
 Documentation is served separately by the [wolfbeacon-apidoc-gen](https://github.com/wolfbeacon/wolfbeacon-apidoc-gen) service.

 There were some interesting problems we faced when building this API while trying to keep things RESTful and making it easy for devs to work with as well.
-[WolfBeacon Core API - Design and Conventions Explained](https://github.com/wolfbeacon/wolfbeacon-core-api/wiki/API-Design-and-Conventions-used-Explained) makes for an interesting read and justifies some of these decisions.
+[WolfBeacon Core API - API Design Decisions Explained](https://github.com/wolfbeacon/wolfbeacon-core-api/wiki/API-Design-Decisions-Explained) makes for an interesting read and justifies some of these decisions.

 ## Local Development Setup